hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Previous Updates

 In this title, I will save the previous updates for me and the visitors to keep track.

+## April 2019

+### Update 30-04-2019

+- I know I said that I will push more updates 2 months ago, but failed to deliver it since I am a filthy lazy dude =)
+- Hopefully, I will push some new stuff in 2-3 weeks.
+Next week, I have a US conference trip and I will buy myself a brand new monster laptop for both gaming and faster training times.
+After that I will
+  - Develop the last 2 transformer papers.
+  - Develop BERT and ELMO embeddings to the flow (not the algorithms but loading/inferring the pretrained model stuff).
+Maybe I can include GPT-2 models from the latest OpenAI paper but I am not sure about it for now (since that model is being used mainly for text generation).
+- Semi-relevant update: After I got several e-mails from researchers around  the world (even from European Commission =)), I decided to improve my [dataset](https://data.mendeley.com/datasets/cdcztymf4k/1).
+I came up with a plan which I will execute after I push the updates I mentioned above.
+So, if you have any ideas and/or requests for the new dataset, just let me know.

 ## March 2019